marsbroshok/mlops-labs/lab_300_setup/README.md

 ## Deploying Kubeflow Pipelines

-The Kubeflow Pipelines deployment is organized into two steps:
-- Provisioning the infrastructure components required to run Kubeflow Pipelines
-- Installing Kubeflow Pipelines services

-### Provisioning the Kubeflow Pipelines infrastructure

 The MVP infrastructure to support a lightweight deployment of Kubeflow Pipelines comprises the following GCP services:
 - A VPC to host GKE cluster
 - A GKE cluster to host KFP services